lce-Cream/Scala_training/airflow/readme.md

 # Run DAG
 Set your credentials in aiflow connections.
 Check your dag is in Airflow GUI and run it.

+# Problems
+Spark just decided to die, spark-submit doesn't work at all anymore hence SparkOperator is always down too.
+Logs are in ./logs/spark_death.log

 # Plans
 1. Extend/rework my app's cli interface so it is possible to fill table and do calculations independently